2. Scalar types and control structures in Python#

 ## 0.3333333333333335

-Also, existing variables can be rebound to any other value whenever we please:
+Existing variables may be rebound to any other value freely:

 x = x/3 # let the new `x` be equal to the old `x` (7) divided by 3